drewcsillag/chooser/README.md

 effectively did things similar to the way prolog works.
 That is: you just define what's true and it does what would otherwise be some recursive search.
 So I rewrote the idea from what I remembered

-There are versions in Python, Rust, Java, TypeScript, and JavaScript.
+There are versions in Python, Rust, Java, TypeScript, JavaScript, and Common Lisp.
 Each of the versions has two example cases:
 1. print solutions to the 3x3 magic square
 2. print the binary numbers from 0 to 7